Professionals looking to lead social justice focused change work may want to consider pursuing a doctor of education degree, or EdD.

 The Structure of an EdD Program

 An EdD program is typically three to four years in length.
 At Northeastern, the program operates on a fast-paced quarter schedule.
-Students can choose to specialize in one of three concentrations: curriculum, teaching, learning, and leadership; higher education administration; or organizational leadership studies.
+Students can choose to specialize in one of five concentrations:

 Northeastern’s EdD program is offered online and asynchronously to ensure students can continue their professional work while pursuing their degrees, giving them the chance to immediately implement their studies within their established communities.
 The program has been online since it was founded more than 10 years ago, giving it a strong foundation in digital learning best practices.